ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and their variability can change through time [@beamish1995; @pyper1998].
 `ss3sim` makes it simple
-to incorporate different recruitment deviation structures and consider how they affect model performance.
+to incorporate different recruitment deviation structures and test how they affect model performance.

 *The impact of bias adjustment*:
 Bias adjustment helps ensure